 Doerun is a tiny city located in the state of Georgia.
 With a population of 773 people and two constituent neighborhoods, Doerun is the 346th largest community in Georgia.

-When you are in Doerun, you'll notice that it is more blue-collar than most other communities in America.
-40.14% of Doerun’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Doerun is a city of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Doerun who work in sales jobs (14.34%), office and administrative support (11.83%), and teaching (10.75%).
+Doerun is a blue-collar town, with 35.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Doerun is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Doerun who work in sales jobs (15.04%), office and administrative support (8.94%), and teaching (8.54%).

-The per capita income in Doerun in 2010 was $16,539, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $66,156 for a family of four.
+The per capita income in Doerun in 2010 was $15,483, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $61,932 for a family of four.
 However, Doerun contains both very wealthy and poor people as well.
+Doerun also has one of the higher rates of people living in poverty in the nation, with 34.94% of its population below the federal poverty line.

 Doerun is an extremely ethnically-diverse city.
 The people who call Doerun home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Doerun residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Doerun include German, English, European, and Swedish.